Skip to main content

 Most of them were American soldiers who fought with skill, discipline, and high courage against a U.S. Army that numbered Ulysses Grant in its ranks.
 The year was 1847.

-troops of the Union army resented each other so violently that some feared for the survival of the
+Once the South was beaten, Eastern and Western troops of the Union army resented each other so violently that some feared for the survival of the victorious government.
+Then, the tension disappeared in one happy stroke that gave the United States its grandest pageant, and General Sherman the proudest moment of his life.

 When the Civil War sputtered out early in May 1865, there were two huge Union armies within a few days’ march of Washington, D.C.
-One was the Army of the Potomac, winner of the war in the East, commanded by Maj.
-Gen. George Gordon Meade.
+One was the Army of the Potomac, winner of the war in the East, commanded by Major General George Gordon Meade.

 Lee.
 Grant.
 Jackson.
 Sherman.
 Thomas.
 Yes, George Henry Thomas belongs in that company.
 The trouble is that he and Grant never really got along.

-Of all the great commanders in the Civil War, the most consistently underrated and overlooked is Gen. George H. Thomas, the big Virginia cavalryman who fought for the Union.
+Of all the great commanders in the Civil War, the most consistently underrated and overlooked is General George H. Thomas, the big Virginia cavalryman who fought for the Union.

 Corruption must be fought in ways that preserve fairness and freedom.
-Otherwise the reformers can be as bad as the rascals.
+Otherwise, the reformers can be as bad as the rascals.

-One balmy summer morning this year the headlines sang a song of scandal.
-GINGRICH’S PAY TO AIDES IN 2 RACES RAISES QUESTION OF RULE BREAKING, said one.
-That’s the Republican whip of the House of Representatives they were talking about.
+One balmy summer morning this year, the headlines sang a song of scandal.
+GINGRICH’S PAY TO AIDES IN 2 RACES RAISES QUESTION OF RULE-BREAKING, said one.

-In the Republic’s direst hour, he took command.
+In the republic’s direst hour, he took command.
 In the black days after Bull Run, he won West Virginia for the Union.
 He raised a magnificent army and led it forth to meet his “cautious & weak” opponent, Robert E. Lee.
 Why hasn’t history been kinder to George B. McClellan?

-Gen. George B. McClellan possessed a particular talent for dramatic gesture, and on the afternoon of September 14, 1862, at South Mountain in western Maryland, he surpassed himself.
+General George B. McClellan possessed a particular talent for dramatic gesture, and on the afternoon of September 14, 1862, at South Mountain in western Maryland, he surpassed himself.

-The old school is alive with the memory of men like Lee, Grant, Pershing, and Eisenhower
+The old school is alive with the memory of men like Lee, Grant, Pershing, and Eisenhower.

-Each year most of West Point’s three million visitors enter the U.S. Military Academy through the Thayer Gate.
+Each year, most of West Point’s three million visitors enter the U.S. Military Academy through the Thayer Gate.

 An old, familiar show is back in Washington.
 There’s a new cast, of course, but the script is pretty much the same as ever.
 Here’s the program.